 As requested, we have expanded this section to provide additional detail:

 “We apply Non-Negative Matrix Factorisation to identify latent topics in the document set, representing the various themes that characterize the urban mitigation literature [1].
 As a first step, we prepare the data, removing common stopwords (the, and, etc.) and stemming each word (replacing both “congested” and “congestion” with “congest”).
 Then we construct a matrix of terms by documents.
 The cells of the matrix are filled with the term frequency inverse document frequency weighting (tf-idf) [2].
-Briefly summarized, term Frequency refers to the frequency with which a term occurs in document .
-Inverse document frequency refers to the number of documents a term occurs in, or document frequency , relative to the total number of documents in a collection : .
-The term frequency inverse document frequency weight for term in document is then .
+Briefly summarized, term Frequency tft,d refers to the frequency with which a term t occurs in document d.
+Inverse document frequency refers to the number of documents a term t occurs in, or document frequency dft, relative to the total number of documents in a collection N: idft=logNdft.
+The term frequency inverse document frequency weight for term t in document d is then tfidft,d=tft,d×idft.
 Tf-idf scores thus assign higher weights to terms in a document, if the term appears infrequently across all documents, and vice versa.

 This matrix V is factorized into two matrices WH, whose product approximates V. W describes a set of topics, where rows are topics, columns are words, and each cell is a word-topic score.
 H describes the documents, where each row is a document, each column is a topic, and each cell a document-topic score.
 Topics can be understood as lists of high-scoring words, and documents are combinations of those topics.
 The analysis was implemented using scikit-learn [3].